 In British Columbia, decisions around the allocation of harvest opportunities for certain big game populations are guided by the Harvest Allocation Policy and Procedure.
 This site provides information on the development of the policy and procedure, on matters related to harvest allocation, and answers some Frequently Asked Questions.

 On December 10, 2012, guidance on the implementation of the Harvest Allocation Policy was announced.
 This guidance, which follows extensive consultations with all stakeholders, will determine wildlife allocations through the 2016 hunting season.
-To learn more about the announcement click here.
-You can also view a set of Frequently Asked Questions.
+To learn more about the announcement view the information bulletin.

 A letter was sent to all guides in the province, on December 14, 2012, informing them of interim direction on implementing the Harvest Allocation Policy in 2013.
-For your information click here to view the letter.
+For more information view the letter.

 The 2011 Harvest Allocation Policy Review Report